Marten4n6/TinyTor/README.md

 ## Motivation

 TinyTor was created to communicate anonymously in [EvilOSX](https://github.com/Marten4n6/EvilOSX). <br/>
-It's goal is to run **natively** on Linux/macOS, live in a single file and be as small as possible.
+[compressed.py](https://github.com/Marten4n6/TinyTor/blob/master/compressed.py) compresses TinyTor to a *much* smaller size, which is about ~9KB (used in EvilOSX).

 ## Technical details

-TinyTor uses the system's OpenSSL for encryption. <br/>
+TinyTor uses NTOR which is newer type of handshake and uses curve25519. <br/>
-Because macOS uses [LibreSSL](https://www.libressl.org/) which doesn't currently support curve25519, the TAP handshake is used (instead of NTOR).
+A small curve25519 implementation is included, which is modified from [here](https://github.com/torproject/tor/tree/master/src/test).

 | Name                  | Description                                                             |
 | --------------------- | ----------------------------------------------------------------------- |